-Asbstos victims often fail to make the connection between the disease of mesothelioma and the exposure that may have occurred decades prior.
-Florida has a rich history in shipbuilding.
+Asbestos victims often fail to make the connection between the disease of mesothelioma and the exposure that may have occurred decades prior.
+Florida has a rich history of shipbuilding.
 It is worth noting that the family of workers could have easily been exposed to asbestos from the clothes used at a specific job site.

 There are numerous industries wherein asbestos use was prevalent, including shipyards, power plants, oil refineries, construction sites, and chemical plants.
 Working in or having family employed within such industries is a risk factor for mesothelioma.

-Other risk factors for asbestos exposure include living or even working within a close proximity to an industry that utilized asbestos or living within a home that was built with such.
+Other risk factors for asbestos exposure include living or even working within close proximity to an industry that utilized asbestos or living within a home that was built with such.
 It is possible that your exposure could have been decades ago.

 What is Asbestos?